lanaramadan/flicks-and-pages/README.md

 Story Suggest  is a recommendation platform that brings together the best of both worlds: movies and books.
 Just enter a story you love and we'll recommend movies that match your taste.

-Here's a walkthrough of what Story Suggest Looks like:
+Here's a walkthrough of what Story Suggest looks like:
 ![Story Suggest Gif](https://media.giphy.com/media/VLwTHaTbGDp9QYfOdZ/giphy.gif)